Plans and policies

 Objective 1: To manage waste responsibly and in line with all relevant legislation and regulation.

-Objective 2: To work in partnership with our contractor to continually reduce the environmental impact of our waste, by using the waste hierarchy as a guiding principle, and as a result, control waste management costs.
+Objective 2: a) To work in partnership with our contractor to continually reduce the environmental impact of our waste, by using the waste hierarchy as a guiding principle, and as a result, control waste management costs.

 Objective 3: Make our waste management system easy to use and understand for all people at the University.